Malinoski/telecon-docnet/docnet-webclient/README.md

 * [code updgrade] Include all Javascript and CSS in package.json (for npm intall).
 There are some not included there, like bootstrap and bootbox

+* [feature] The restriction of create networks with the same name must be implement in the server side, not only in the client.

 ## Development